ocaml-flambda/flambda-backend/jane/doc/extensions/uniqueness/intro.md

    modality, you may free the record itself but not the aliased field.
  - If a value mode-crosses uniqueness, it can be unique even though there might be further references.
-You can check whether a value mode-crosses uniqueness by attempting to cast it from unique to aliased.
+You can check whether a value mode-crosses uniqueness by attempting to cast it from aliased to unique.

 Furthermore, we are currently working around a limitation which makes it unsound to use uniqueness with pattern-matching.
 In particular, if `field` had the